saojs/website/docs/README.md

 ## A Quick Look

-Here we have a SAO generator which is used to create a new node modules, it's published on npm as [sao-nm](https://npm.im/sao-nm) and also available on GitHub at [http://github.com/saojs/sao-nm](http://github.com/saojs/sao-nm):
+Here we have a SAO generator which is used to create a new node module, it's published on npm as [sao-nm](https://npm.im/sao-nm) and also available on GitHub at [http://github.com/saojs/sao-nm](http://github.com/saojs/sao-nm):

 ```bash
 sao nm my-node-module